Menu

 heidelberg-marketing.de/en/

-Clueso, Peter Fox, BAP, Simple Minds, Sunrise Avenue…The list of bands and artists who have already been on stage at “Das Fest” in Karlsruhe is long.
-Close to the city and idyllically located on the Alb River in the Günther Klotz complex, the family festival combines culture and the countryside.
-The unique selling point is the “Mount Klotz” opposite the main stage: Goosebumps are guaranteed when you watch La Ola waves crashing or when the river sparkles in the light of lighters and cell phone flashlights at night.
-The classic breakfast on Sunday morning, followed by the subsequent “Karlsruhe Duck Race,” is also an integral part of the program.
-Thousands of bright yellow rubber duckies swim around the Alb for charity.
-Impatient people can get in the mood for the big hill event one week before the actual festival at “The Festival by the Lake.”
+Simple Minds, Razorlight, Neneh Cherry, Sunrise Avenue…The list of bands and artists who have already been on stage at ‘Das FEST’ in Karlsruhe is endless.
+Close to the city and idyllically located by the Alb River in the Günther Klotz Park, the family festival combines culture in the nature and a convenient location with short distances.
+The so-called ‘Mount Klotz’ opposite the main stage is a unique feature: Goosebumps are guaranteed when the Mexican wave spreads up the hill, or when it sparkles at night in the light of glow sticks and phone torches.
+Like the Classical Musik Breakfast on Sunday morning, the subsequent Karlsruhe Duck Race is a firm fixture on the programme.
+Thousands of yellow rubber ducks swim around the Alb River for a good cause.
+The impatient can get in the mood for ’Das FEST’ a week before the actual festival at ’Das Fest am See’ (the festival by the lake).

 karlsruhe-erleben.de/en

-Water Fun along the River: the Banks of the Neckar River in Heilbronn
+Water Fun along the River: The Banks of the Neckar River in Heilbronn

 heilbronn.de